Head Injury Compensation Claims

 Head Injury Compensation Claim Types

-You may be entitled to make a compensation claim whatever the cause of your head injury, but commonly claims arise from head injuries:
+You may be entitled to make a compensation claim whatever the cause of your head injury, but commonly claims arise from head injuries that occur at work, that result from a motor vehicle or car accident, or that are caused by a slip, trip or fall.

 Head Injury at Work